Sobre el proyecto

 Sobre el creador de proyecto

-The W.AFATE project is supported by the WoeLab Community and his leader Sénamé Koffi Agbodjinou.
+The (Woebots1) Wafate is a project of Sénamé Koffi Agbodjinou and the WoeLab Community.
 The WoeLab is a technology incubator, very first African space of Technological Democracy (powered by L'Africained'Architecture)

 Twit-vote for #wafatetomars an original vision of the W.AFATE, Space Apps Challenge laureate: http://spaceappschallenge.org/project/wafate-to-mars/